Sntx626/pen-and-paper/README.md

 ## Rules

-I'm not here to stay Rules are Rules, but make sure your group can agree on them.
+I'm not here to say Rules are Rules, but make sure your group can agree on them.

 1. Make sure everyone reads or gets this document explained.
 2. Only create files where they are supposed to stay.